-The SETLOCAL command saves the current disk drive, default directory, all environment variables, the alias and function lists, and the command separator, escape character, parameter character, decimal separator, and thousands separator.
+The SETLOCAL command saves the current disk drive, default directory, all environment variables, the alias and function lists, the directory stack (PUSHD), and the command separator, escape character, parameter character, decimal separator, and thousands separator.
 It does not save the user-defined function list or array variables.
 ENDLOCAL restores everything that was saved by the previous SETLOCAL command, except as described below.

 For example, this batch file fragment saves everything, removes all aliases so that user aliases will not affect batch file commands, changes the disk and directory, changes the command separator, runs a program, and then restores the original values:

 SETLOCAL / ENDLOCAL may be nested within a single batch file up to 16 levels deep.
 You can also have multiple, separate SETLOCAL / ENDLOCAL pairs within a batch file, and nested batch files can each have their own SETLOCAL / ENDLOCAL.
 If you do not provide an ENDLOCAL in the batch file, TCC will do it automatically when the batch file exits.